 When dealing with turbid waters, some stakeholders have opted to use the centrifugation approach (e.g. Williams et al., 2017).
-Extracellular DNA (i.e. DNA not contained within a cell wall) can be bound to particles (Torti et al., 2015) and consequently be captured and detected more easily following centrifugation of particles into pellets.
+Extracellular DNA (i.e. DNA not contained within a cell wall) can be bound to particles (Torti et al., 2015) and consequently be captured and detected following centrifugation of particles into pellets.
 However, the amount of water used is limited by centrifuge size, usually around 15-30 mL per replicate (Doi et al., 2017; Ficetola et al., 2008), which might limit recovery of diluted DNA (Deiner et al., 2015).

 Processing sediment samples may be preferable to processing highly turbid water samples.
 However, it is important to understand how DNA recovery from these different media compare to one another.
 Turner et al. (2015) and Perkins et al. (2014) have shown that sediment can have a higher concentration of fish eDNA and some bacteria, respectively.
-This could be related to the organic-particle binding and sinking properties, and a longer DNA persistence in sediment compared to water samples.
+This may relate to the organic-particle binding and sinking properties, and longer persistence of DNA in sediment compared to water samples.
 However, as is the case with water samples, there is no consensus on the rate of degradation of eDNA in soil and sediment (Dell’Anno & Corinaldesi, 2004; Levy-Booth et al., 2007; Torti et al., 2015), and this will depend on multiple local biotic and abiotic factors.
-In addition, biological communities will naturally differ between water column and sediments, even though we expect some level of overlap due to both DNA sinking and suspension.
+In addition, biological communities can naturally differ between water column and sediments, even when we expect some level of overlap due to both DNA sinking and suspension.

-Previous work have been done comparing different approaches to processing eDNA, such as filtration and storage methods (Hinlo et al., 2017; Takahara et al., 2015), including some work on turbid waters (Kumar et al., 2022; Robson et al., 2016; Williams et al., 2017), and comparisons between water and sediment eDNA recovery (Sales et al., 2019; Turner et al., 2015).
+Previous works have compared different approaches to processing eDNA, including assessment of filtration and storage methods (Hinlo et al., 2017; Takahara et al., 2015), comparisons between water and sediment eDNA recovery (Sales et al., 2019; Turner et al., 2015), as well as some work on turbid waters (Kumar et al., 2022; Robson et al., 2016; Williams et al., 2017).
 But results have been contradictory, or limited to looking at just DNA concentration, or at a single targeted species.

 The goal of the present study is to compare how freezing water prior to filtration and using water versus sediment samples induce and/or exacerbate biases in taxa detection for a set of universal primers targeting different biological communities–12S (fish) and 16S (bacteria and archaea)—in coastal lagoons.
 By understanding the biases introduced when processing environmental samples, we will be able to inform decisions regarding experimental design for monitoring such a dynamic and challenging habitat, which has invaluable importance for the maintenance of ecosystem services for both wild and urban populations.
-We expect these results will be of interest relative to eDNA sampling in other aquatic systems as well.
+We expect these results will be of interest relative to eDNA sampling in other aquatic systems as well, such as rivers, streams, and ponds, especially those with turbid waters.

 Material and Methods